tobixen/getline-extras/more-thoughts.md

 # Getline-tokens

 We can sell getline tokens to our customers.
 A getline token will appreciate in value based on some well-defined metrics dependent on our revenue, for instance, 5% of all interests paid can go to the token holders (leaving 25% for Getline).
 (For legal reasons it's difficult to sell actual shares in the company this way, but such tokens should work out.
-One of the point is to incentivize token-holders to promote getline).
+The points are to incentivize people to recruit people to the environment as well as to raise capital for covering development costs).